Rahaman-iitkgp/Mostafizur/README.md

 <h3> Awards </h3>
   <body>
   <p> Recipient of Institutional full travel grant for attending Best Academic Conference to travel Malaysia, worth 1.83 L INR (Approx.).</p>
-<br> Recipient of Full tuition Fees Scholarship for undergraduate studies, worth 3.2 L INR (Approx.)
+<p> Recipient of Full tuition Fees Scholarship for undergraduate studies, worth 3.2 L INR (Approx.)<\p>
-<br>First Position in District and Third in State in Extempore Competition organized by Govt. of WB and UNICEF.
+<p>First Position in District and Third in State in Extempore Competition organized by Govt. of WB and UNICEF.<\p>
-<br>Recipient of ‘Banglar Mukh Medha Somman’, an award for highest score in Science and Mathematics in class X at Zonal level.
+<p>Recipient of ‘Banglar Mukh Medha Somman’, an award for highest score in Science and Mathematics in class X at Zonal level.  <\p>
   </body>
 <h5> </h5>
 <h3> Position of responsibility </h3>